bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/encoding.md

 returns the third line of the file "/ccc/ddd/eee.log" in Windows-1252.

 {% qna %}
+Q: lines of file "/fff/ggg.txt" of encoding "UTF8"
+{% endqna %}

+returns the lines of the file "/fff/ggg.txt" in UTF8.

+{% qna %}
+Q: lines of file "/hhh/iii.txt" of encoding "ISO-8859-1"
+{% endqna %}

+returns the lines of the file "/hhh/iii.txt" in ISO-8859-1.

+{% qna %}
 Q: key "やま" of section "其之弐" of file "f:\ggg\hhh.ini" of encoding "UTF-8"
 {% endqna %}

-returns  Returns the value of the "やま" key in the "其之弐" section of the file "f:\ggg\hhh.ini" that is written in UTF-8.
+returns the value of the "やま" key in the "其之弐" section of the file "f:\ggg\hhh.ini" that is written in UTF-8.

+Note: If the file starts with a BOM character that is not expected by the specified encoding, the line file inspector fails with `U_INVALID_CHAR_FOUND`.

 # download file &lt;string&gt; of &lt;encoding&gt; : file